-Even Google’s Venture Capital Unit is sharing that they are “concerned that there isn’t enough innovation, disruption and entrepreneurs attracted to this really important area of health care as there are to other areas of technology.”
+Even Google’s Venture Capital Unit says they’re “concerned that there isn’t enough innovation, disruption and entrepreneurs attracted to this really important area of health care.”

 So what does this mean for YOU?

-- Encourage Outlandish Ideas: Good ideas often come from wacky ones that are not held back by restraints such as budget, regulations, etc.
+- Encourage Outlandish Ideas: Good ideas often come from wacky ones that are not restrained by budget, regulations, etc.

 - Try for Lots of Ideas: The more ideas, the more likely you will stumble upon the one that works!